zwenza/ukejs/README.md

 ## Purpose

-I write this library to improve my vanilla javascript knowledge and to learn how modern javascript frameworks like React, Vue or Angular works.
+I am writing this library to improve my vanilla javascript knowledge and to learn how modern javascript frameworks like React, Vue or Angular work.

 This library has (and will never have) any dependencies on other libraries, because I want to build everything I need on my own.